-This license lasts for as long as your content is protected by intellectual property rights.
+This license lasts for as long as your content is protected by intellectual property rights, unless you remove your content from our services earlier.

 If you remove from our services any content that's covered by this license, then our systems will stop making that content publicly available in a reasonable amount of time.
 There are two exceptions: